An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: Role and Import of Coset Codes for Communication Over CQBC

 \subsection{Role of Coset Codes in Quantum Broadcast Channels}

-\textit{How} and \textit{why} do coset codes satisfying algebraic closure yield higher rates over a $3-$CQBC?
-Communication on a broadcast channel (BC) entails fusing the codewords chosen for the different Rxs through a single input.
+{\textit{How} and \textit{why} do coset codes satisfying algebraic closure yield higher rates over a $3-$CQBC?
+Communication on a BC entails fusing the codewords chosen for the different Rxs through a single input.
 From the perspective of any Rx, a specific aggregation of the codewords chosen for the other Rxs acts as interference.
 See Fig.~\ref{Fig:3BCInterference}.
-The transmitter (Tx) can precode for this interference via Marton's binning \cite{197905TIT_Mar}.
+The Tx can precode for this interference via Marton's binning \cite{197905TIT_Mar}.
 In general, precoding entails a rate loss \cite[Problem 7.12]{BkNITElGamalKim_2011}.
-In other words, suppose $W$ is the interference seen by Rx $1$, then the rate that Rx $1$ can achieve by decoding $W$ and peeling it off can be strictly larger than what it can achieve if the Tx precodes for $W$.
+In other words, suppose $W$ is the interference seen by Rx $j$, then the rate that Rx $j$ can achieve by decoding $W$ and peeling it off can be strictly larger than what Rx $j$ can achieve if the Tx precodes for $W$.
 This motivates every Rx to decode as large a fraction of the interference that it can and precode only for the minimal residual uncertainty.

-In contrast to a BC with $2$ Rxs, the interference $W$ on a BC with $3$ Rxs is a \textit{bivariate} function of $V_{2},V_{3}$ - the signals of the other Rxs (Fig.~\ref{Fig:3BCInterference}).
-A joint design of the $V_{2},V_{3}-$codes endowing them with structure can enable Rx $1$ to decode $W$ efficiently even while being unable to decode $V_{2}$ and $V_{3}$.
+In contrast to a BC with $2$ Rxs, the interference encountered by Rx $j$ on a BC with $3$ Rxs is a \textit{bivariate} function of $V_{i},V_{k}$ - the signals of the other Rxs (Fig.~\ref{Fig:3BCInterference}).
+A joint design of the $V_{i},V_{k}-$codes endowing them with structure can enable Rx $j$ to decode the interference efficiently even while being unable to decode $V_{i}$ and $V_{k}$.
 This phenomenon is exemplified through Ex.~\ref{Ex:3CQBCRoleOfCosetCds}.
+Our discussion of Ex.~\ref{Ex:3CQBCRoleOfCosetCds} illustrates the role and import of coset codes for communication over a $3-$CQBC.}